 All first-time applicants are required to meet with County staff prior to submitting an application to discuss their potential projects.
 Failure to do so will result in an automatic rejection of the application.
 This meeting will ensure project eligibility and provide technical assistance about the application and the CDBG program before an agency invests the time and resources necessary to complete an application.

 Note that all applicants are welcome to schedule an in-person meeting to discuss project eligibility, but please schedule your meeting early in the application process.
 Appointments will fill up as the application deadline approaches.
-To schedule a meeting please contact Cynthia Martin at 970-573-1769 or cmartin@weldgov.com.
+To schedule a meeting, please contact Cynthia Martin at 970-573-1769 or cmartin@weldgov.com.

 Once received, all grant applications will be screened for eligibility and completeness by County staff.
 Agencies who submit applications that are missing minor information will be notified by telephone and/or email and given 72 hours to complete and resubmit the application.
 If an agency does not complete and resubmit the application, the project will not be considered for funding.
 Applications that are substantially incomplete will not be allowed correction time and will not be considered for funding.
 After each application is pre-screened by County staff, the application will move on to review and ranking by the Community Development Advisory Board.
 Applications will be ranked through a process that considers the project’s overall benefit to the community, percentage and number of low-and moderate-income persons benefitted by the project, CDBG goals indicated in the County’s planning documents, fiscal diversity, experience with CDBG regulations, and other factors.